-The clinical validation and the use of SNOMED CT® are likely to result in proposals for national concepts and synonyms to be part of the International Release or national extensions.
-A feed-back to IHTSDO should be established for these concepts and terms to be considered for inclusion in the International Release.
+The clinical validation and the use of SNOMED CT® are likely to result in proposals for national concepts (realm-specific) and / or other descriptions to be part of the International Release versus part of national extension content.
+A feed-back mechanism to the IHTSDO should be established for decisions regarding concepts and terms that may be included in future releases of the International Release.